Apple Arcade is a subscription service that lets you play more than 240+ games on your iPhone, iPad, Apple TV and Mac.

 Three word review: Genre mash-up

 Not content with one genre, Decoherence dabbles in a bunch.
 It’s part twin-stick shooter, part tower defense, part strategy game.
-Not the simplest, so this one is probably best experienced on iPad.
+The aim is to build robots that fight in matches against others.
+It isn't the simplest to get to grips with, so this one is probably best experienced on an iPad.

 Three word review: Obtuse, surreal, engaging

 A first-person puzzle adventure with an eerie atmosphere.
 Your aim is to restore color to a world turned monochrome.
 It’s a quickie, with an average length of just over an hour according to howlongtobeat.com, but you might find yourself stumped by some of its puzzles.

 Three word review: Fun, frenzied favorites

 This fast fighting game allows you to play as your favorite Disney and Pixar characters, like Wreck-It Ralph, Elsa, Moana, Mickey Mouse and Buzz Lightyear.
 Enter a virtual arena and battle it out with obstacles to dodge, different game modes to choose from and one-off events to bag yourself points and prizes, too.

 Fight your way through the bullet-filled hellscape of DoDonPachi Resurrection HD+.
 Dash and weave past a flurry of bullets to beat the various bosses in the world of resurrection, but you’ll need practice.
 Thankfully, you can test your skills in practice mode to stop you from dying all the time – or at least some of the time.

 Dodo Peak borrows gameplay mechanics from a few classic arcade games, like Qbert.
 Scale the mountain to rescue your lost chicks while avoiding enemies.
 This one gets middling reviews, but certainly has visual charm.